rhomobile/rhomobile-docs/eb/en/edge/api/NativeTabbar.md

 ## Overview
 The NativeTabbar methods let you use multiple instances of the RhoMobile webview in separate tabs.
 On Android, the tabs are true Native Tabbar controls to give your application a native look and feel.
 On Windows Mobile/CE there are no visible tabs, but can be used in conjunction with shortcuts to run multiple 'applications' from a single instance.
-At one time only Toolbar or Tabbar can present in application - Toolbar and Tabbar can not be used both in one time.
+Either Tabbar or Toolbar should be used in an application - Tabbar and Toolbar shouldnot be used simultaneously.
 ## Enabling the API
 There are two methods of enabling the NativeTabbar API: